Hasmonean Judea: John Hyrcanus (135–104 BCE)

 After escaping Ptolemy's plot, Hyrcanus fled to Jerusalem, where the citizens refused to admit Ptolemy.
-He gained power by mobilizing his forces and was accepted as high priest.
+He gained power by mobilizing his forces and was accepted as High Priest.
 He then besieged Ptolemy in the fortress of Dok, but failed to capture it.
 Ptolemy then murdered Hyrcanus's mother and brothers before fleeing to Philadelphia.

 Soon afterward, Antiochus VII besieged Hyrcanus in Jerusalem.
 Antiochus allowed a truce during Sukkot and sent offerings for the Temple.
-The two eventually agreed that Judea would pay tribute for Joppa and other border towns.
+The two eventually agreed that Judea would pay tribute for Jaffa and other border towns.
 Antiochus also ordered Jerusalem's walls demolished and demanded a garrison, which Hyrcanus declined on religious grounds; instead, he sent hostages and additional silver to secure an agreement.
 Josephus reports that Hyrcanus opened David's Tomb to obtain funds.
-The money was apparently used to hire mercenaries, marking the first known use of such troops by a Jewish ruler.
-Relations between Hyrcanus and Antiochus remained positive, and around 130 BCE Hyrcanus joined the king's campaign against the Parthians, commanding a Jewish contingent.
+The money was apparently used to hire mercenaries, marking the first known use of such troops by a Hasmonean ruler.
+Relations between Hyrcanus and Antiochus remained positive, and around 130 BCE, Hyrcanus joined the king's campaign against the Parthians, commanding a Jewish contingent.
 Antiochus was killed in battle against the Parthian king Phraates II in about 129 BCE, after which his brother Demetrius II was released and restored to the Seleucid throne.